rightjs/rightjs-docs/docs/en/docs/dom/element.md

     has(String name) -> boolean

-Checks if an element has non-empty attribute with that name
+Checks if an element has a non-empty attribute with that name.

     // <div id="div" title="some title"></div>